Lola Falana: Career

 In 1958, Falana's first dancing gig was at age 16 during a Dinah Washington nightclub appearance in Philadelphia in which Washington gave her the opening act slot to perform.
 Washington, dubbed the Queen of Blues, was influential in fostering Falana's early career.
 While dancing in a chorus line in Atlantic City, New Jersey, Falana was discovered by Sammy Davis Jr., who gave her a featured role in his 1964 Broadway musical Golden Boy.
 After the musical, Falana launched her music career later in 1964.
 "My Baby", her first single, was recorded and released for Mercury Records in 1965.
 Later in her career, she recorded under Frank Sinatra's record label, “Reprise.”
 In the late 1960s, Falana was mentored by Sammy Davis, Jr.

+Lola Falana with Mina on Sabato sera, 1967.

-In 1966, Davis cast Falana, with himself, Ossie Davis, and Cicely Tyson, in her first film role, in A Man Called Adam.
+In 1966, Davis cast Falana, with himself, Ossie Davis, and Cicely Tyson, in her first film role, as the female character Theo in A Man Called Adam.
 Falana became a major star of Italian television in 1966 and cinema in 1967.
-In Italy, she learned to speak fluent Italian while starring in three movies, the first of which, Lola Colt, was considered a Spaghetti Western.
+She became fluent in Italian while starring in three movies in Italy, the first of which, Lola Colt, was considered a Spaghetti Western.
 She sang and danced on the TV show Sabato sera, next to singer Mina.
 She was known as the "Black Venus".
 During this time she was busy touring with Davis as a singer and dancer, making films in Italy, and reprising her role in Golden Boy during its revival in London.
 In 1969, Falana ended her close working relationship with Sammy Davis Jr., but the two remained friends.
-"If I didn't break away," she told TV Guide, "I would always be known as the little dancer with Sammy Davis Jr...I wanted to be known as something more."
+"If I didn't break away," she told TV Guide, "I would always be known as the little dancer with Sammy Davis Jr...
+I wanted to be known as something more."
 In 1970, she made her American film debut in The Liberation of L.B.
 Jones and was nominated for the Golden Globe Award for New Star of the Year – Actress for her performance.
 The same year, she posed for Playboy magazine.
 She was the first black woman to model for the Fabergé "Tigress" perfume ads.
 In those early years, she starred in a few movies considered to be of the blaxploitation genre.
 She appeared at the Val Air Ballroom sponsored by Black Pride, Inc., in 1978.